-Vice President Pence, speaking to the Satellite 2019 Conference in Washington, D.C., on May 6, reminded the attendees of President Trump’s inaugural address, in which he said America is ready to move forward in space.
+Vice President Pence, speaking on May 6 to the Satellite 2019 conference in Washington, D.C., reminded the attendees of President Trump’s inaugural address, in which he said America is ready to move forward in space.
 Private industry will play a key role in the effort as the Trump administration has removed regulatory red tape, negotiated new trade deals and passed tax cuts to spur investment in innovative technologies, Pence added.

 The U.S. technology industry is helping to lead the way for “renewed American prosperity,” Pence said.
-At the same time, space companies that drive innovation are critical to American success, he added.
+At the same time, space companies that drive innovation are critical to American success, he continued.

 Race for Space is Spurring Industry of the Future, Pence Predicted

 “Space has been recognized as an industry of the future, in particular,” Pence said. “$18 billion has been invested in companies throughout the space industry in the last decade, and with the majority of that funding, I am proud to say, going to companies right here in the United States.”

 However, the industry’s importance goes beyond growth, revenues and income, Pence said.
 The space industry also improves the lives of people in “countless ways,” Pence added.

 “Space makes the marvel of the Global Positioning System (GPS) possible,” Pence said.
 While many Americans use GPS to find the quickest way to work, this technology also provides “critical information” to U.S. war fighters so they can dominate in the battlefield and win, he added.

 Proving the Power of Commercial Satellites to Connect Isolated Places